 For youth in 3rd grade thru 13th (one year out of high school), there are over one hundred different project types to choose from.
 (Youth under the age 12 may not take a shooting sport project involving any “powder burning firearms”).

-Project descriptions: Wisconsin Project Guide (this list reflects projects available across the state and may not necessarily be available in Waukesha County)
+Project descriptions: Wisconsin Project Guide (this list reflects projects available across the state and may not necessarily be available in Waukesha County).
+For an updated list of Waukseha County's projects click the button below.

 Civil Rights Statement: University of Wisconsin, U.S. Department of Agriculture and Wisconsin counties cooperating.
 An EEO/AA employer, University of Wisconsin provides equal opportunities in employment and programming, including Title VI, Title IX and Americans with Disabilities Act (ADA) requirements.